vkbo/novelWriter/docs/source/usage_format.rst

 .. note::
    The text editor will not show the alignment and indentation live.
 But the viewer will show them when you open the document there.
-It will of course also be reflected in the document generated from the build tool as long as the format supports paragraph alignment.
+It will of course also be reflected in the document generated from the :guilabel:`Compile Manuscrip` tool as long as the format supports paragraph alignment.

 .. _a_fmt_break: